 With many beautiful beaches, a beach break is definitely one of the best things to do in Nassau, Bahamas on a cruise.

-A cruiser favorite, Junkanoo Beach, is within walking distance to the cruise ship.
-Here, locals and travelers mingle as they enjoy the clean water at this free beach.
+A cruiser favorite, Junkanoo Beach, is within walking distance from the cruise ship.
+Here, locals and travelers alike can enjoy the water at this free beach.
 This beach is popular, so get there early to stake your claim.
-Be sure to take advantage of all the amenities including food, beverages, and equipment rentals.
+While there, be sure to take advantage of all the amenities available including food, beverages, and equipment rentals.

 A short cab ride from the port, Cabbage Beach on Paradise Island offers another “free beach” with plenty of white sand, picture worthy vistas of palm trees, and over a mile of coastline.
 Again, the beach can get busy later in the day, so get there early and bring cash (and your towel) if you want to rent beach chairs and umbrellas.
 There are no public facilities, so if you need to use the restroom, you may need to purchase something from a local restaurant or bar.

 Considered one of the best beaches in the Bahamas, Cable Beach is a stretch of about four miles of mostly private beaches.
 If you are okay spending a few bucks on your beach break, getting exclusive access to parts of the beach are well worth the costs.
-One popular resort day pass with access to the beach and hotel amenities can be purchased from The Meila Nassau Beach Hotel.
+One popular resort day pass with access to Cable Beach and hotel amenities including non-motorized water sports and freshwater pools can be purchased from The Melia Nassau Beach Hotel.
+An all-inclusive option is also available.

-Another popular spot to score a day pass for full access to resort facilities is the British Colonial Hilton.
-Located just a short 10-minute walk from the cruise pier, you will have access to a private beach, pool, lounge chairs and umbrellas, and non-motorized watersports, in addition to a $40 food and beverage credit.
+Another popular, but closer, spot to score a day pass for full access to resort facilities is the British Colonial Hilton.
+Located just a short 10-minute walk from the cruise pier in Downtown Nassau, you will have access to a private beach, pool, lounge chairs and umbrellas, and non-motorized watersports at this resort, in addition to a $40 food and beverage credit.

 Explore Ardastra Gardens and Zoo